253-472-9686

 PROS:

-• It cleans up easily because wool is naturally water-repellent (to keep Mr. Sheep dry from the rain), allowing you time to wipe up spills.
+• Wool rugs clean up easily because wool is naturally water-repellent, allowing you time to wipe up spills.

-• When properly maintained, wool can last years – we’re talking generations, 60+ years.
+• Plus, when properly maintained, wool can last decades–even generations.

 CONS:

 Among all of the common area rug fibers, hands down, wool is the most durable and cleanable fiber available.
-We pick a wool area rug as the winner.
-YAY!
+They win the best rug material award in our opinion.

 Have a pro or con to add about your experience with these common area rug fibers?
 We’d love to hear it.